 You can take the placement test for chemistry, English, ESL, or math.
-If you have coursework from another college, in addition to providing a copy of your transcript (unofficial is acceptable), you will need to complete the Prerequisite Clearance Form.
+If you have coursework from another college, in addition to providing a copy of your transcript (unofficial is acceptable), you will need to complete the online Prerequisite Clearance Form.

 See Ways to Clear a Prerequisite for more information.